kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 #### Control Plane Load

-The per-object reconciliation cost of an `EndpointSelector` is equivalent to a `Service` with the same selector.
-For clusters where the `Service` controller auto-creates an `EndpointSelector` per `Service`, the `EndpointSlice` count and reconciliation frequency do not change — the same slices are produced, now driven by an `EndpointSelector` rather than directly by the `Service`.
-The net additional load is a new watch in the `endpointslice-controller` and apiserver writes to create the `EndpointSelector` objects for `Services`.
+The per-object reconciliation cost of an explicitly created `EndpointSelector` is equivalent to a `Service` with the same selector.
+The Service projection adds one object write per selector-based Service and a controller cache, but it does not add EndpointSlice reconciliation or alter the Service endpoint path.

 #### Orphaned Resources